SystemsApproach/ops/monitor.rst

 some threshold.
 Alertmanager is a tool that then routes the alert to one or more receivers, such as an email address or Slack channel.

-Alerts for a particular component are defined by a *Prometheus Rule*, an expression involving a Prometheus query, such that whenever it evaluates to true for the indicated time period, triggers a corresponding message to be routed to a set of receivers.
-These rules are recorded in a YAML file that is checked into the Config Repo, and then loaded into Alertmanager as a custom resource specified in the corresponding Helm Chart.
+An alert for a particular component is defined by an *alerting rule*, an expression involving a Prometheus query, such that whenever it evaluates to true for the indicated time period, it triggers a corresponding message to be routed to a set of receivers.
+These rules are recorded in a YAML file that is checked into the Config Repo and loaded into Prometheus, or alternatively individual Helm charts can define rules via *Prometheus Rule* custom resources.
 For example, the following code snippet shows the Prometheus Rule for two alerts, where the ``expr`` lines corresponds to the respective queries submitted to Prometheus.